world-class/REPL/faq/README.md

 ## Programme Regulations

-This section is dedicated to all the general questions that are answered well in the program regulations.
-Please read [the program regulations](https://london.ac.uk/sites/default/files/regulations/progregs-computer-science-2020-21.pdf). :book:
+This (intentionally short!) section is dedicated to the general questions that are answered well in the programme regulations. **It is no substitute for reading [the programme regulations](https://london.ac.uk/sites/default/files/regulations/progregs-computer-science-2020-21.pdf) in details**. :book:

 ### How much do I need to pass module X

-- See section 4.3.
+- The pass mark for any element of assessment is 40%.

 ### I am taking module X, what type is it?
 Does it have a written exam